rbouckaert/starbeast3/workshop/README.md

 Finally, we will summarise the species tree as a maximum clade credibility (MCC) tree.

 **Step 4.3.** Open the BEAST 2 Tree Annotator tool.
-Generate an MCC tree from the species.trees file, setting **heights** to 'mean'.
+Generate an MCC tree from the species.trees file, setting **heights** to `mean`.
 Use FigTree or UglyTrees to view the summary tree.

 **Question 4.6.** Which lineages have evolved the fastest (i.e., highest clock rates)?
 Which ones have evolved the slowest?